sherryhli/Extriviaganza/README.md

 ### [Game Backend](https://github.com/sherryhli/Extriviaganza/tree/master/GameBackendSocketIO)

 The game backend is an Express.js server that makes use of socket.io, which allows players to interact in real-time when playing the game. socket.io supports the concept of rooms, which is great because it makes it easy to enable isolation between games.
-MongoDB is used to store game states.
+MongoDB is used to store game states and Redis is used to cache questions.

 ### Game Frontend